SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Volunteers/Volunteers Advertising/To Share Page.md

 #### We're Expanding: Property Partnerships
 As our project grows, we are actively looking for new properties to bring into the Coliving Liguria family.
 We specialise in taking on rustic farmhouses (`cascine`) to renovate and manage through a partnership model.
 If you own a property in the Ligurian hinterland and are interested in a hands-off way to bring it to life, learn more on our page about the [[Diventa Partner di Coliving Liguria|Property Partnership Programme]] (Note: Our website is bilingual, but this page is currently available in Italian only).
 #### Do you want to do the same by yourself?
 Project Launch Consultancy
 Drawing from our direct experience in securing EU funding and navigating Italian bureaucracy, we also help other aspiring entrepreneurs.
-We offer [[Project Launch Consultancy; Funding & Bureaucracy in Italy|consultancy services]] to guide you through the process of launching your own project in Italy.
+We offer [[Business Consultancy|consultancy services]] to guide you through the process of launching your own project in Italy.
 ### The Vision: Life at the Villa
 Our goal is to create an environment that balances focused work with a strong sense of community and a connection to the stunning Italian landscape.
 Our properties will offer:
 * **Private rooms** for personal space and quiet time.